plerk/legacy-Alien-Libarchive/README.md

     For MinGW based Perls (including Strawberry), this module will delegate to [Alien::Libarchive::MSWin32](https://metacpan.org/pod/Alien::Libarchive::MSWin32).
-The reason for not supporting MinGW directly in this distribution is because it requires CMake and configure time, and I don't want to make that a prereq everywhere.
+The reason for not supporting MinGW directly in this distribution is because it requires CMake at configure time, and I don't want to make that a prereq everywhere.

     Probably the easiest way to get this to work is to install